by Larry Magid

 It is also important to distinguish between occasional use of pornography and excessive or obsessive use as well as the types of images being looked it.

-Images that depict minors, commonly referred to as “child pornography” or “child abuse images” are illegal to create, transmit or posses.’
+Images that depict minors, commonly referred to as “child pornography” or “child abuse images” are illegal to create, transmit or posses.”
+For tips on what to do if you find your child looking at pornography, see So your kid is looking at porn.
+Now what?

 Is there any danger in online games?